 I say that not to slam anyone who does not agree with digital marketers, but rather to emphasize that each objection needs heard, understood and reviewed for accuracy, given the ongoing advancement of today’s digital world.

 How It All Came Together to be a Tremendous Success

 - Keyword Analysis

-As I listed them all out, I also began to chip away at each objection by writing out why the objection was merely a myth and not fact.
+As I listed them all out, I began to chip away at each objection by explaining why each objection was merely a myth and not fact.

-I supported each enlightenment with facts and explanations that will hopefully clear up any misunderstandings about the effectiveness of digital inbound marketing.
+Therefore, I supported each enlightenment with the facts and explanations that will hopefully, help clear up any misunderstandings about the real effectiveness of digital and inbound marketing.